flaneurette/Natural-Grammar/README.md

 # Natural-Grammar

 A class to process text and auto–correct natural grammar following the Chicago style guide.

-It auto–corrects:
+Auto–correction includes, but not limited to:

        Anglicized words
        Character repeat